Announcing sessions and opportunity grants¶

 Planning your trip¶

-In the next few weeks, we’ll be announcing more details about the conference events, including the full schedule, annual hike on Saturday afternoon, writing day and reception on Sunday, and official party on Monday evening.
+In the next few weeks, we’ll be announcing more details about the conference events, including the full schedule, annual hike on Saturday afternoon, writing day and reception on Sunday.
 But on top of that, there’s ALL SORTS of stuff to do in Portland.

-We’ve got a couple of excellent volunteers – Mo Nishiyama and Alicia Duncan – who are heading up our Explore Portland committee.
-They’re already hard at work putting together resources to help you plan your visit!
-Check out the Visit Portland page on the conference website, or pop into the #wtd-conferences channel on Slack to ask a question.
+We’ve got a couple of excellent volunteers – Christy and Mo – who are heading up our Explore Portland committee.
+They’re already hard at work updating the the Visit Portland.
+Pop into the #wtd-conferences channel on Slack if you have any question.

 Thanks to our sponsors¶